 It is clear that the 2017 Tax Act1 is significant and provides numerous fundamental changes that make our already complex tax system even more complex.
 With this level of complexity, it is likely that it will take several years for tax professionals to fully understand its terms and the planning needed to fully benefit from [...]

-Estate Planning Attorneys Morgan and DiSalvo, P.C. announced today that both Richard M. Morgan and Loraine M. DiSalvo were named to the Super Lawyers of Georgia 2017 List.
+Estate Planning Attorneys Morgan and DiSalvo, P.C. announced today that both Richard M. Morgan and Loraine M. DiSalvo were named to the Super Lawyers of Georgia 2018 List.
 No more than five percent of the lawyers in the state are selected to receive this honor.
-Super Lawyers, a Thomson Reuters business, is a rating service [...]
+This is both attorneys' sixth consecutive year on the prestigious [...]

 With the turning of the year and our progression into spring, our thoughts turn gently to the upcoming income tax season and to the March 6 deadline for determining how much income must be distributed from your non-grantor, irrevocable trust for the 2017 tax year.
 Trusts themselves are not terribly complex creatures.
 Someone (the settlor) [...]